 Astronomers might have found a potential indication of life in the clouds of Venus.

-An international team of researchers led by Jane Greaves (Cardiff University, UK) has announced the detection of phosphine in the cool cloud decks of Venus.
+An international team of researchers led by Jane Greaves (Cardiff University, UK) has announced the detection of phosphine in the relatively cool cloud decks of Venus.

 Phosphine is a trace gas in Earth’s atmosphere associated with anaerobic life.
 Astronomers have previously observed it on Jupiter and Saturn, but its production there is understood to be driven by the gas giants’ high pressure, hydrogen-rich environments, and intensely hot depths.
 On Venus, it could be a sign of something else entirely.